Agricultural and Environmental History

 A primary goal of the emphasis is the preparation of graduate students to be professional historians in either environmental or agricultural history or both.
 This goal entails extensive preparation in the growing literature surrounding these fields along with training in primary research and publication.
 Additionally, the faculty members in Ag/Environ history are committed to a broad range of classes in these fields including training in new technological methods and grant writing.

-Graduate history classes in the emphasis include North American Agricultural History, North American Environmental History, Latin American Environmental History, North American Indian History, Native Americans and the Environment, History of the U.S. West, History of Technology, History of Food, U.S. Economic History, Middle Eastern agricultural/environmental history and the History of Rural Communities.
+Graduate history classes in the emphasis include North American Agricultural History, North American Environmental History, Latin American Environmental History, North American Indian History, Native Americans and the Environment, History of the U.S. West, History of Technology, History of Food, Middle Eastern agricultural/environmental history and the History of Rural Communities.
 In addition to the classes offered in the History Department, graduate students in this emphasis will be directed to take upper-division classes in colleges and departments across the university depending on their research areas.
 Areas in which history graduate students have taken outside course work have included Ecology, Landscape Architecture, Geology, Geography, Sociology, Anthropology, Agronomy, and Horticulture.

 Current faculty members with interests in Agricultural and Environmental History: